Git002/svelte-trace/README.md

 <a href="https://github.com/Git002/svelte-trace/blob/main/LICENSE"><img src="https://img.shields.io/npm/l/svelte-trace.svg" alt="License"></a>
 </p>

-> ⚠️ BETA Stage: This package is currently in BETA stage, and may evolve.
+> ⚠️ BETA Stage: This package is currently in BETA stage, and will evolve.
 Things might break, and your feedback is most welcomed.
 Happy Coding!

 ---